Maarten14C/rbacon/cran-comments.md

 Note that from this version on, closeAllConnections() has been removed as requested by Kurt Hornik (CRAN; e-mail 11 May 2021)

-Problems with R-release on windows-ix86+x86_64 must be owing to server error.
+Problems with R-release on windows-ix86+x86_64 must be owing to a server error.
 All other flavors compile without problems.